Signed in as:

 1. Does the public need to be concerned about safety or wolf attacks?

-The answer to this question is no. Wolves are fearful of humans by nature.
-Due to having been severely over hunted, the wolves who have survived are the ones that fear people and avoid them.
+The simple answer to this question is no. Wolves are fearful of humans by nature.
+Wolves have been severely over hunted for decades.
+Through natural selection, the wolves that "fear" humans are the ones who will avoid humans at all costs which makes them less likely to be hunted.
+This means the wolves with this fear trait will survive to reproduce and pass the trait to their offspring..
 A wolf is not aggressive by nature, the only time a wild wolf will attack you is if you corner or trap them and give them no way out, or pose a threat to their pups.
 Don't do these 2 things, and you will be fine.
 They have a very strong and natural fear for humans.
 They do not hunt, or kill humans for food.
-Unfortunately Hollywood has painted a very ugly picture of wolves leading people to believe that they are man eating and dangerous beasts, but this is far from the truth.
+Unfortunately Hollywood has painted a very ugly and inaccurate picture of wolves leading people to believe that they are man eating or dangerous beasts.
+This is far from the truth.

 2. Can Farmers and Wolves co-exist?

 Absolutely.
 Many farmers are against wolf populations due to loss of livestock from wolf kills.
-California farmers have become accustomed to not having the nuisance of wolf populations affecting their livestock, and many of them are opposed to having to adjust and invest in some of the options out there that will keep their livestock safe without eradicating the wolf species to do this.
-Please note there are also farmers that are for the return of the wolf, and willing to compromise or invest in these options so they can still respect wildlife populations.
-One way farmers can keep their livestock safe are with livestock guardian dogs.
+California farmers have become accustomed to not having the nuisance of wolf populations affecting their livestock, and many of them are opposed to having to adjust and invest in some of the options out there that will keep their livestock safe without eradicating the wolf species.
+One way farmers can keep their livestock safe is with livestock guardian dogs.
 Dogs such as Kangals and Anatolian Shepherds live outside with livestock and protect them from all kinds of predators.
 These have been a very effective means to protecting livestock from wolf attacks.
 Please take the time to look up some information and youtube videos to learn more about this dog breed.
 Another way that farmers can keep their livestock safe is to fence them in, or in other words, fence the wolves out.
 This requires heavy duty fencing which is very expensive, making it unappealing and inconvenient.
 However it is a one time cost, and will prevent losses in livestock.
 Perhaps the government can also assist by offering grants or assistance to farmers and ranchers?

 3. Will my small dogs or cats be safe?